 - Some web browsers will ask if you want to store your password.
 Do not store your Internet Banking passwords.

-- Once you have completed your Internet Banking session, always logout of our Internet Banking site by clicking on the "Log Off" link.
+- Once you have completed your Internet Banking session, always log out of our Internet Banking site by clicking on the "Logout" link.

 - Install an anti-virus program on your computer and keep the virus definition files up to date.